publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schV/m__us_usc_t16_s1421c.md

                 (ii) inform the stranding network participant of that determination; and

-                (iii) if the Secretary has determined an unusual mortality event is occurring, designate an Onsite Coordinator for the event, in accordance with subsection (c) of this section.
+                (iii) if the Secretary has determined an unusual mortality event is occurring, designate an Onsite Coordinator for the event, in accordance with subsection (c).

     (b) __Contingency plan__